SELECTING my tree

 You can also download our planting instructions sheet there.

-Our trees having already been inoculated with mycorrhizae, it is not necessary to add more during the planting.
+Our trees having already been inoculated with mycorrhizal fungi, so it is not necessary to add more when planting.

 How long can I leave the tree in its pot before planting it?

-Although it is recommended to plant it quickly, a tree can remain in its pot for a few weeks if it is protected from the sun (to prevent the roots from overheating due to the black colour of the pots) and if it is watered regularly.
-Daily watering may sometimes even be necessary for hot weather (soil dries out faster in a pot).
-It is not recommended to leave a tree in its pot during the winter, because its roots could freeze and this will cause the death of the tree.
+Although we recommend planting your tree quickly, a tree can remain in its pot for a few weeks if it is protected from the sun (to prevent the roots from overheating in black pots) and if it is watered regularly.
+Daily watering may sometimes be necessary in hot weather, as soil dries out faster in a pot.
+We do not recommend leave a tree in its pot during the winter, as the roots could freeze and the tree could die.

 Can I plant my tree in a pot on my balcony?

-No. The trees sold in the A Tree for My Neighborhood campaign are species that grow a lot of roots and need to be planted in the ground to survive.
+No. The trees sold through the A Tree for My Neighbourhood campaign are species that grow deep roots and need to be planted in the ground to survive.

 Is fall a good season to plant a tree?

-Yes, this is the best time to plant a tree as the soil is moister.
-There are therefore fewer risks of dehydration and water stress.
+Yes, fall is the best time to plant a tree as the soil is more humid.
+The risk of drought and water stress is therefore lower.

 How often should I water my tree?

-Water regularly and generously during the first two years after planting, especially during periods of dry spells.
-Allow the topsoil to dry slightly between watering.
+Water regularly and generously in the first two years after planting, especially during dry spells.
+Allow the surface of the soil to dry slightly between waterings

 Does my tree absolutely need a stake ?

-The addition of support is not mandatory but is strongly recommended when the tree is planted in a windy location or when it is large and worn to tip over on its side.
-See the Maintenance page for various maintenance tips.
+Adding a stake is not required but is strongly recommended when the tree is planted in a windy location or when it is tall and more likely to fall over.
+See the Caring for my tree page for various care tips.

 Should I protect my tree from rodents?

-It is best to install a tree guard in the fall.
-However, it is advisable to remove it in the spring and put it back the following fall.
-This protection is recommended for the first years of the tree’s life.
+We recommend installing a tree guard in the fall and removing it in the spring (replace it the following fall).
+This protective measure is recommended for the first years of the tree’s life.

 Still unanswered questions?